Aurora-SJS/AURORA-WRO2022/README.md

 # AURORA-WRO2022
-The Aurora bot is a Self Driving bot which is programmed to drive autonomously and avoid obstacles
+The Aurora bot is a Self Driving bot which is programmed to drive autonomously and avoid obstacles with the use of sensors and motors present in the LEGO Mindstorms EV3 kit.

 TEAM DETAILS:

-Team name: Aurora\n
+Team name: Aurora

 Country: India

 Team members: Julia Mariam John, Siddhi Mishra, Swetha Anantha Krishnan

 Coach: Leena C Kurian

 Link to YouTube video:
 TBD